Blink Fitness Has One of the Most Body-Positive Health and Fitness Advertisements Ever

-In fall 2016, Blink asked their members to post an Instagram flaunting their confidence and explaining why they should be chosen.
+In 2016, Blink asked their members to post an Instagram flaunting their confidence and explaining why they should be chosen.
 They narrowed the 2,000 submissions down to 50 semi-finalists and had them audition in front of a star-studded panel; actress Dascha Polanco (Dayanara Diaz on Orange is the New Black) and former NFL punter Steve Weatherford.
 In the end, they picked 16 people who embodied the various shapes, sizes, and fitness abilities of the members of Blink.
-The member ads are already rolling out online, on social media, and in Blink clubs.
 (If you love this, you need these body-positive self-love hashtags in your life.)

 And most people agree with that; roughly 4 out of 5 Americans say their relationship with their body could be improved, and almost two-thirds say that it's discouraging to work towards unrealistic body images they see in the media, according to a study commissioned by Blink.
-That's why they're promoting the campaign with sayings like, "The best body is your body," and "sexy is a state of mind, not a shape of body."
+That's why they promoted their campaign with sayings like, "The best body is your body," and "sexy is a state of mind, not a shape of body."